Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Jacob Giron.

-And you get to give yourself your own title.
+And you get to give yourself your own title

-And Jacob has given himself the title of Vice President
+And Jacob has given himself the title

-Oh, I like that.
+Oh, I like that

-What's your presidential voice?
+What's your presidential vice?

-Oh, yeah, that's good.
+Oh yeah, that's good

-You can't get enough.
+You can't get enough

-But you can just get that yourself now.
+But you can just get that yourself now

-You don't have to be president to get honey.
+You don't have to be president to get honey

-What do you do with honey?
+Oh God Dave, what do you do with the honey?

-You don't want to know.
+You don't want to know what I do with the honey

 I cannot say.